WVUHPC/2018-Lesson_1/_episodes/02-cli.md

 ~~~
 {: .source}

 Regular expressions offers ways to specified text strings that could vary in several ways and allow commands such as grep to extract those strings efficiently.
-We will see more about regular expressions in third chapter.
+We will see more about regular expressions on our third day devoted to data processing.

-### More commands
+## More commands

 The 10 commands above, will give you enough tools to move files around and
 travel the directory tree.